HamzaLabib/HamzaLabib/README.md

 - 👋 Hi, I’m @HamzaLabib
-- 👀 I’m interested in big data field and video game programming.
-- 🌱 I’m currently learning video game programming.
-- 💞️ I’m looking to collaborate on learning more in C#, Python and R.
+- 👀 Game Developer with experience in Unity, object-oriented programming, optimization, debugging and writing clean code.
+Ability to learn quickly and use new programming languages, tools and applications.
 - 📫 How to reach me my linkedin: " https://www.linkedin.com/in/hamzalabib/ "

 <!---